anna-pacinkova/intomics_package/README.md

 # Usage

 This tutorial will show you how to use the IntOMICS package with a toy example.
-The example dataset is from [the TCGA data portal](https://portal.gdc.cancer.gov/): 30 colon cancer samples (COAD) with microsatellite instability (MSI).
+The example dataset consisting of processed gene expression and DNA methylation (Illumina Infinium HumanMethylation450 BeadChip) is from [the TCGA data portal](https://portal.gdc.cancer.gov/): 30 colon cancer samples (COAD) with microsatellite instability (MSI).
+The copy number variation of the associated genes from TCGA-COAD samples were downloaded from the Broad Institute GDAC Firehose (https://gdac.broadinstitute.org/; accessed 30 December 2020).
 We choose the set of 7 genes from the [KEGG Colorectal cancer pathway](https://www.genome.jp/pathway/hsa05210).